 So… not sure where the library will fit into these plans, but I will think of something.
 Perhaps a compact, two story shipping container library (and there’s always that Book Mobile idea…).

 Bookshelf decluttering?
-Yeah, that’s not going to happen.
-I can live with just one pair of shoes (though I don’t) or only an everyday set of dishes (which I do), but getting rid of books is akin to removing wisdom teeth, painful and often unnecessary.
-Ok, I might not know what I’m talking about there, but books are a great source of living ideas, inspiration and wisdom and getting rid of them is like pulling teeth.
+Yeah, that’s not going to happen just yet.
+I could live with just one pair of shoes (though, thankfully I don’t) or only a simple everyday set of dishes (which I do), but getting rid of books is akin to removing wisdom teeth, painful and often unnecessary.
+(Okay, I might not know what I’m talking about there), but books are a great source of living ideas, inspiration and wisdom and getting rid of them is like pulling teeth.

 When I came home from my recent trip to Florida I was in full Spring Cleaning mode (a house left with dad and kids in charge for two months has that kind of affect on me).
 Most recently I have been cleaning our study, including some of the individual books in our library.
 Part of the cleaning process for these new (old) books involves a hepa-filtered vacuum cleaner with special nozzles, hoses and brushes, a trade-marked antibacterial microfiber cleaning cloth, dozens of air-tight zippered bags and some kitty litter (I don’t have any cats).

 I momentarily considered getting rid of my children’s desks to make room in the study for more bookshelves filled with these worthy books.
 Which led to a considerable conundrum trying to decide where they should actually study, if not, you know, in the study.
 I have temporarily settled on stacking the new piles of old books on top of some old piles of new books and keeping the desks where they are for now.
 Not the most feng shui solution, but I’m working on it.
 That is, when I am not reading or assigning new books.
 I truly am a minimalist, “Less is best.” is my go-to decluttering motto.
 But this is real life folks, and I am a work in progress- and so is my library!
 Welcome to “A day in the life… of a book loving, homeschooling (with many living books) minimalist.”